moznion/Test-JsonAPI-Autodoc/README.md

 The following markdown document are outputted after execution of a test.
 Document will output to `$project\_root/docs/test.md` on default setting.
-($project\_root means the directory on which `cpanfile` discovered while going back to a root directory from a test script is put.
-Therefore, it is necessary to put `cpanfile` on a project root.)

     generated at: 2013-11-02 16:56:59